jayjay19630/magic-8-ball-app/README.md

 ### Instructions

+Here are the steps to run a local copy without customisation, chat history and daily premonition features.

 1. Open terminal
 2. Navigate to your desired location to place this repository
 3. Copy and paste the following code into the terminal: `git clone git@github.com:jayjay19630/magic-8-ball-app.git`